 Publishers and Brexit

 On 23 June 2016 the UK voted to leave the European Union.
-Both
+The UK

-the UK and the EU need to ratify the withdrawal agreement by 31
+and the EU ratified the withdrawal agreement by 31 January 2020.

 This move will have implications for all businesses, publishers